learn-academy-2020-charlie/week-6-assessment-ericagates/interview-questions.md

   Your answer:
-  rails generate server - this starts the server and creates the webpage rails generate model - this creates a model or table for the object in the database rails generate resource -  this creates the model, view, and controller for an object in the database.
+  rails generate server - this starts the server and creates the webpage rails generate model - this creates a model or table for the object in the database, also a model class, schema, and a migration rails generate resource -  this creates the model, view folder, and controller for an object in the database.

   Researched answer: